edward330176/edward/_pages/projects.md

   - image_path: /assets/img/youtube.jpg
     alt: "Project 7"
     title: "Is ChatGPT Taking Our Roles in Data Science?"
-    excerpt: "ChatGPT was a hot topic in 2023.
-Through analyzing 10 data science related channels, we want to find out what the most frequent topics creators talked about."
+    excerpt: "In 2023, ChatGPT emerged as a groundbreaking tool.
+It has led to question whether it might eventually replace certain roles in data science.
+Through analyzing 10 data science related channels, we want to find out what the most frequent topics creators talked about and to understand the influence of ChatGPT."
     url: "https://github.com/edward330176/2023-topic-youtube-api"
     btn_label: "View on Github"
     btn_class: "btn--primary"